MrOtherGuy/fx-autoconfig/readme.md

 There will be three files in the `chrome/utils/` folder:

 * `chrome.manifest` - registers file paths to chrome:// protocol
-* `boot.jsm` - implements user-script loading logic
+* `boot.sys.mjs` - implements user-script loading logic
-* `fs.jsm` - implements filesystem-related functions - `boot.jsm` uses this file internally.
+* `fs.jsm` - implements filesystem-related functions - `boot.sys.mjs` uses this file internally.
+* `utils.sys.mjs` - implements various functions used by `utils.sys.mjs` and which your scripts can also use

 ## Deleting startup-cache

 Firefox caches some files to speed-up startup.
 But the files in utils/ modify the startup behavior so you might be required to clear the startup-cache.

-If you modify boot.jsm and happen to break it, you will likely need to clear startup-cache again.
+If you modify boot.sys.mjs and happen to break it, you will likely need to clear startup-cache again.

 <details>
 <summary>Clear startup-cache via about:support (recommended)</summary>